electron/electron/docs/tutorial/sandbox.md

 ### Renderer processes

 When renderer processes in Electron are sandboxed, they behave in the same way as a regular Chrome renderer would.
-A sandboxed renderer won't be initialized in a Node.js environment, nor will it modify any default JavaScript APIs that behave differently by default in Electron (e.g. `window.open`).
+A sandboxed renderer won't have a Node.js environment initialized.

 <!-- TODO(erickzhao): when we have a solid guide for IPC, link it here -->
 Therefore, when the sandbox is enabled, renderer processes can only make changes to the